kubernetes/dashboard/README.md

 ### Alternative Setup

-This setup is not fully secure, however it does not require any additional steps.
+This setup is not fully secure, however installation does not require any additional steps.
 In this setup access control can be ensured only by using [Authorization Header]( https://github.com/kubernetes/dashboard/wiki/Access-control#authorization-header) feature.
 To deploy Dashboard execute following command: